top of page

 At our centers, percutaneous cryoablation is done typically with local anesthesia and sedation.
 We put the patient in a lithotomy position (the legs separated, flexed, and supported in raised stirrups).
 The perineal region (skin between the testicles and anus) is disinfected and numbed by injecting a local anesthetic like lidocaine.
 Then we put the transrectal ultrasound probe into the anus and image the prostate.
 We then place the cryo needle (cryoprobe) from the perineum into the prostate, typically parallel to and 1 cm from the urethra.
 When the cryoablation machine is turned on, an ice ball is formed around the cryoprobe which reaches to around 3 cm in diameter in 10 minutes.
 The formation and growth of the ice ball is seen continuously by the doctor on ultrasound, and if it reaches to critical structures like nerves and bowels the process may be stopped and the ice ball may be melted.
 In this way, a maximum ablation can be achieved without harming the sensitive structures.

 During the prostate cryoablation, we put a urine catheter and protect the urethra from freezing by circulating warm urine through this catheter.
-We typically remove this catheter one hour after the procedure.
-About 95% of our patients are able to urinate normally and discharged without a catheter.
-In the remaining 5%, patients may have difficulty in urinating and the catheter is kept in for a couple of days and then removed.
+We typically remove this catheter the next after the procedure and most of our patients are able to urinate normally.
+However, some may have a temporary difficulty in urinating because of the edema and the catheter is kept in for a couple of days and then removed.
 Most patients urinate more comfortably in 2 weeks after cryoablation although maximum benefit is observed at 3-6 months.

 Why is cryoablation better in BPH?